-Your roof is constantly subject to the heat of the sun during summer and the cold of the rain, snow, and winds during winter, making it very difficult to keep heat from flowing between the inside and out.
+Your roof is constantly subject to the heat of the sun during summer and the cold of the rain, snow, and winds during other seasons, making it very difficult to keep heat from flowing between the inside and out.
 After a certain point, regular insulation simply can’t absorb any more heat, rendering it basically useless.
-Rather than absorb the heat and hold it, eShield™ actually reflects it, helping you keep the temperature of your home independent from the outside environment.
+Rather than just absorbing the heat, eShield™ actually reflects it, helping you keep the temperature of your home independent from the outside environment.
 By addressing all three types of energy transfer, your attic insulation can help lower your utility bills and keep your family cozy.

 To learn more about eShield™ insulation services for attics, garages, walls, floors, or exteriors, or to speak with someone about joining our dealer network, contact us today.